 - A permit is required to prune or remove any street tree in the public right of way between a sidewalk and a curb.

-- A permit is required to remove any tree on private property in excess of 55” circumference
+- A permit is required to remove a tree between 44” & 99.9” in circumference.

 - Homeowners are legally responsible for managing property up to the curb.